Raziur306/E-commerce-Complete-Jetpack-Compose-UI/README.md

 This E-commerce was developed by new Android Libary Jetpack Compose.
 This porject was manily build for implementing the core concenpt of Jetpak Compose with cool animations.
 Here I have used Google Suggested pattern & try to follow the Best Practices such as:

 1. Clearn Architecture
-2. NavController with a single NavHost.
+2. Nested NavController with a single NavHost.

 ## Used Library:
 1. [Dagger Hilt](https://github.com/google/dagger)